vishalrranjan/digital_jalebi_assignment/README.md

 # Assignment Of Digital Jalebi

-this app has been built acccording to instructions given by them.
+this app has been built acccording to the instructions given by Recruiters.

 ## Technologies
 Project is created with: